bikeindex/bikebook/README.markdown

 BikeBook.io is a single page web application that accesses default bike information through it's own RESTfull JSON API.

 This repository contains the web application and also all of the of bike data.
-All the data is stored in flat files - the application just reads the file you requested.
+All the data is stored in flat files, BikeBook just reads the file you requested.

 ## How?